BP.00.008 - Business Practice for Project Close

 - Class 1 & 2 projects require only the Supervising Manager’s approval to close.

-- Class 3 and larger projects require the VP for Technology & Communication’s approval to close.
+- Class 3 and larger projects require the VP for Technology & Innovation’s approval to close.

-Although verbal confirmation for project closure is acceptable, it is recommended that all acceptances for project closure from the client and T&C governance be provided in writing, via one of the following methods:
+Although verbal confirmation for project closure is acceptable, it is recommended that all acceptances for project closure from the client and T&I governance be provided in writing, via one of the following methods:

 - via email notification of acceptance; or